caspar/project2-f22-template/README.md

 max_outdegree (contains the username that has mentioned the most number of different users) Note that, during grading, we will provide the right Graph table.

+You should write your model on file q4.sql

 ## Question 5

 Let us define 4 categories of Twitter users.
 For a given user U, we will use the number of users that mention U in their tweets (i.e. indegree) as the first metric, and the average number of likes that U receives for their tweets as the second metric.
 Then we can classify each user as follows:

-High indegree, high average number of likes (popular users) High indegree, low average number of likes
+High indegree, high average number of likes (popular users)
+High indegree, low average number of likes
 Low indegree, high average number of likes
-Low indegree, low average number of likes (unpopular users) We define the indegree and average number of likes to be high or low based on the rules below:
+Low indegree, low average number of likes (unpopular users)

+We define the indegree and average number of likes to be high or low based on the rules below:

 If indegree < avg(indegree of all users in the graph) then indegree is said to be low for the user, else it is considered high.
 A user is in the graph if it's either src or dst of an edge.